 Any disciplinary process can be daunting, but being subject to performance management procedures can make you feel you have lost before you have even started.
 If you have been invited to a capability or performance management meeting, you need clear advice to make sure you know where you stand.

 If you are going through a Performance Procedure or are worried your employer intends to dismiss you for a capability reason, you need specialist legal advice.
-For a free, no obligation discussion, contact the experienced employment lawyers at Lincoln based LincsLaw Solicitors.
+For a free, no obligation discussion call us on 01522 440512 or use our contact information.